vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 <img src="images_scd40/SCD40_co2_with_cable.webp" alt="SCD40" height="150px" style="margin-left:15px;float:right"/>

-There are CO2 sensors available, most of them are expensive, but you can also create one yourself with just a single sensor and an ESP board.
+Affordable CO2 sensors do exist, but many of them are expensive.
+You can also build one yourself with just a single sensor and an ESP board.
-It's easy (and fun) to create one yourself.\
+It is easy, practical, and a nice project to do yourself.\
-You can even create this one **WITHOUT SOLDERING!!**
+You can even build this one **without soldering**.

-> **_NOTE:_** The SCD41 can also be used here, the pins are the same.
-The difference between these two models is in their range and power consumption.
+> **_NOTE:_** The SCD41 can also be used here; the pins are the same.
+The difference between these two models is their range and power consumption.
-> The SCD41 can reach up to 5000 (compared to 2000) ppm, and the lower power consumption is reached by a periodic measurement every 5 minutes compared to do it always realtime.
+> The SCD41 can reach up to 5000 ppm, compared to 2000 ppm for the SCD40, and it uses less power when you measure periodically every 5 minutes instead of continuously.

 Besides **CO2**, this sensor also measures the **temperature** and **humidity**.